 This one has no serifs, so letters are more “rounded”, which is why it looks more modern, innovative and neat.
 Its mission is to convey determination and professionalism.
 Such fonts are Calibri, Helvetica, Book Antiqua, Arial, etc.

 The fonts of this group are called “handwritten” because each letter looks totally hand-made.
-Fonts like that are considered elegant, exquisite, conveying tenderness and care, as well helping to implement creative ideas.
+Fonts like that are considered elegant, exquisite, conveying tenderness and care, as well as helping to implement creative ideas.

 In other words, friendly fonts, bringing joy, conveying expressiveness and uniqueness.
 Welcome Broadway, Copperplate Gothic Bold, Forte, etc.